-Coffee ice cream pie is a well-matched dessert when we serve our Mexican Country dinner for our October Country Inn guests.
+Coffee ice cream pie is a well-matched dessert when we serve our Mexican Country dinner for our October Country Inn guests (check us out).
 The cinnamon tinged chocolate cookie crumb crust is particularly reminiscent of Mexican chocolate, and the rich coffee ice cream signals dinner’s end much the same way as a post dinner cup of rich coffee.
 As a special bonus, this dessert is really easy to prepare.

 The ingredients you will need are:

 - 1 package of chocolate wafers (we use Famous),

 - 1 teaspoon of powdered cinnamon,